RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ⚠️ **Note on Notation**:
 >*Please be aware that notation, variable naming, and the style of writing equations may slightly differ between instructors.
 Always refer to the provided formulas and definitions in this course when working on assignments or exercises to avoid any confusion.*

-### Chapter 0 : General Concepts
+### Section 3.0 : General Concepts
-In this chapter we are first going to learn how to represent robots, what is a joint, degrees of freedom, etc. before diving into specific transformations (2D coordinate transformations, rotation matrices, homogeneous matrices) to link conceptual kinematic description of a robot to mathematical formalisms.
+In this section we are first going to learn how to represent robots, what is a joint, degrees of freedom, etc. before diving into specific transformations (2D coordinate transformations, rotation matrices, homogeneous matrices) to link conceptual kinematic description of a robot to mathematical formalisms.

 ---
 #### *Robot Structure:*